USDA Is Probably More Affordable Than FHA

 A USDA home loan can make owning a home less expensive than renting one.

 New home buyers who have never heard of the program probably will in late-2016 and into 2017; this mortgage could be their ticket to homeownership.Verify your USDA loan eligibility

 The purpose of the USDA mortgage is to promote homeownership in rural areas.

 However, the definition of “rural” is quite liberal.
 Many suburban neighborhoods are eligible for USDA financing.
 Buyers often use this program just outside of major metropolitan areas.

 The loan offers 100 percent financing, meaning no downpayment is required.
 Downpayment is one of the biggest barriers to entry for first-time home buyers, but a USDA mortgage eliminates that obstacle.

 Potential buyers often assume that a high credit score is needed for USDA.
 The lower the downpayment, the reasoning goes, the higher credit score someone would need.

 This isn’t the case with USDA.
 Applicants with credits scores down to 640 are eligible.

 Strong government backing allows lenders to approve mortgages that would not qualify under guidelines for other programs.

 The amount by which USDA cut its own fees is surprising.
-It could actually help many homeowners move from "turned down" to "qualified."Click to see today's rates (Jan 24th, 2017)
+It could actually help many homeowners move from “turned down” to “qualified.”Verify your USDA loan eligibility

 Similar to FHA, the USDA mortgage requires two types of mortgage insurance: an upfront guarantee fee and a monthly fee.